-Mineral Content of a Latosolic Brown Forest Soil and a Humic Ferruginous Latosol of Hawaii
+Mineral Content of a Latosolic Brown Forest Soil and a Humic Ferruginous Latosol of Hawaii1

 - T. Tamura,

 Mineralogical analysis for two soils representing the Latosolic Brown Forest and Humic Ferruginous Latosol groups were made using X-ray, thermal, and chemical techniques.
 In the A horizon of the Latosolic Brown Forest soil goethite (28%) was the predominant mineral; in the B horizon gibbsite (42%) predominated.
 Other minerals included hematite (15–25%), magnetite (0–10%), quartz (5–10%), and layer silicates (15–20%) in the A and B horizons, respectively.
 In the A2 horizon of the Humic Ferruginous Latosol from the island of Maui hematite (48%) was dominant; in the B horizon gibbsite (31%), hematite (25%) and amorphous alumino silicate (22%) were present in nearly equal quantities.
 In the C horizon of Humic Ferruginous Latosol the gibbsite content (48%) was substantially higher than the iron oxides (14%).
 The A22, B and C horizons of another Humic Ferruginous Latosol from the island of Kauai were also examined.
 The A22 horizon was predominately hematite (45%) with appreciable anatase (15%) and ilmenite (15%).
 The B horizon contained both hematite (30%) and goethite (30%) as the dominant minerals; the C horizon contained kaolinite (35%) as the major mineral constituent.Please view the pdf by using the Full Text (PDF) link under 'View' to the left.